lowRISC/opentitan/hw/ip/aes/doc/_index.md

 This architectural choice targets at efficient cipher data path sharing and low area footprint.
 Depending on the application scenario, other architectures might offer a more suitable area/performance tradeoff.
-For example if only CTR mode is ever used, the inverse cipher is not used at all.
+For example if only CFB, OFB or CTR modes are ever used, the inverse cipher is not used at all.
 Moreover, if the key is changed extremely rarely (as for example in the case of bulk decryption), it may pay off to store all round keys instead of generating them on the fly.
 Future versions of the AES unit might offer compile-time parameters to selectively instantiate the forward/inverse cipher part only to allow for dedicated encryption/decryption-only units.